 Readmission after being required to withdraw will normally not be approved until at least one year after the withdrawal.
+Students applying for readmission to the Faculty of Business after being required to withdraw are not normally required to complete a minimum amount of coursework in another institution prior to application.
 Applicants for all such readmissions must be interviewed by the Undergraduate Admission Committee of the Faculty.